All Episodes

 We're a generation past two having this debate.

-Are we still dispensational or are we historical?
+Are we historical?

 In the meantime, Islam hates us all.

-Let's that's exactly what we're doing.
+That's exactly what we're doing.

-We need to focus on that.
+And we need to focus on that.

-That's where we're gonna land the plane.
+That's where we're going to land the plane.

-Um you you you read my mind because if there's anything that is clear to me about the last few months, it was that he had a laser pinpoint focus on raising the flag, sounding the alarm about the rise of Islam in the West.
+You read my mind because if there's anything that is clear to me about the last few months, it was that he had a laser pinpoint focus on raising the flag, sounding the alarm about the rise of Islam in the West.

 He was respectful in tone because he's speaking to a world leader.

-But you know, it was a private letter because it was pretty brutal, actually.
+But, you know, it was a private letter because it was pretty brutal, actually.

 It was saying, you know, this is bad PR.